khiemnguyen22/khiemnguyen22.github.io/README.md

 Aug 2021 – May 2022
 - Developed a responsive front-end for an online math learning game targeted at middle school to high school students in a team of 6 students following the Agile methodology.
-- **technologies**: React, Typescript, Microsoft Azure, Microsoft SQL Server
+- **Technologies**: React, Typescript, Microsoft Azure, Microsoft SQL Server

 **Uber IIT** <br/>
 Feb 2021 – May 2021
 - Devised an Uber clone application following an end-to-end software development process from defining requirements to conducting unit tests
-- **technologies**: Android Studio, Java, Firebase, SQLite
+- **Technologies**: Android Studio, Java, Firebase, SQLite